bearkillerPT/CLE/readme.md

 | • mat512_128.bin  | • mat128_128.bin    |
 | • mat512_256.bin  | • mat128_256.bin    |

-where in matx_y.bin x representes the number of squared matrixs in the file and y the order.
+where in matx_y.bin, x representes the number of squared matrixs in the file and y the order.
 ## Results
 ### Exercise 1:
 ```